 Self-employed conservators/restorers tend to work more varied hours to meet client needs.

 What to expect

 - Many furniture conservators and restorers are self-employed, often specialising in a particular type or period of furniture.
-Incomes vary considerably depending on a range of factors, including your ability to promote your own work.

 - Furniture conservation and restoration is often a second or third career.

 - The work may require a certain amount of day-to-day travel to work on different projects, although you're unlikely to stay away from home overnight or travel overseas.

 Entry to this field is competitive and most restorers and almost all conservators gain an appropriate qualification prior to starting work.
 Some major museums have internship schemes that include furniture conservation and restoration and are useful for gaining practical experience.